microsoft/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

 ## Exercise 1: Migrate the LocalDB to SQL Server in Azure

-In this exercise, you will create a SQL Azure instance and migrate the application LoaclDB to SQL Server in Azure.
+In this exercise, you will create a SQL Azure instance and migrate the application LocalDB to SQL Server in Azure.

 1. Create a new SQL Azure instance in the Azure portal by following the below document.